Italian police arrest IS suspect over 2015 Paris attacks | DW | 08.03.2021

 Italian police have arrested a man on suspicion of helping the perpetrators of the coordinated atrocities, including the attack on the Bataclan concert hall.
 Scores of people were killed in the 2015 attacks.

-Investigators in the southern Italian city of Bari said the man gave direct support to the bombers and gunmen
+Investigators in southern Italy said the man gave direct support to the bombers and gunmen at the Bataclan

 Police on Monday said they had arrested an Algerian man in the southern town of Bari on suspicion of belonging to the militant "Islamic State" (IS) group and involvement in the Paris attacks.